sndean/k-project-euler/README.md

 ## Intro

-Here I'll go through as many Project Euler problems as I can with K (K6, especially), or at least up to problem 100.
+Here I'll go through as many Project Euler problems as I can with K, or at least up to problem 100.

 ### Why K6?

 Mostly because it's more interesting to me than Kona, which has solutions to Project Euler Problems 1 - 100 already listed publicly.
-Here, in the case of K6 and K4 (and Q?), I won't have any way to cheat (other than in the few cases where Kona is also correct for K6).
+Here, in the case of K6 and K4, I won't have any way to cheat (other than in the few cases where Kona is also correct for K6).

 #### K6